What is BlueCheck and How it Helps Clinicians Enhance Patient Care

 US practicing dentist

-• "…by using the natural hydroxyapatite-binding chemistry of proteins the BlueCheck molecule has an affinity for and targets porous surface and sub-surface lesions.”
+• "…by using the natural hydroxyapatite-binding chemistry of proteins, BlueCheck has an affinity for and targets porous surface and sub-surface lesions.”

-Dr Jonathan Mangum, Chief Scientific Officer and inventor of the technology
+Dr Jonathan Mangum, Co Inventor of the Technology

 • “I would use BlueCheck on all my patients.
 The education part is priceless.”
 US practicing clinician and participant in US Usability Study